jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01b.md

-## Enter Relativity and the Constant of Personal Interest
+## Enter Cartesian Relativity and the Constant of Personal Interest

 Thus, the 'cost' or 'price' of guitar learning will be consistently 'expensive' to Guitar Hater but consistently 'cheap' to Guitar Lover.